nmarchand73/mp3tomidi/README.md

 # MP3 to MIDI Piano Converter

-Convert piano recordings (MP3, WAV) to MIDI files with automatic left/right hand separation.
+Convert piano recordings (MP3, WAV) to MIDI files with automatic left/right hand separation and chord progression analysis.

+**✨ NEW Features:**
+- **Chord Detection:** Automatically analyzes and generates chord progressions
-**✨ NEW: Works with mixed audio!** Automatically isolates piano from songs with vocals, drums, and other instruments.
+- **Mixed Audio Support:** Isolates piano from songs with vocals, drums, and other instruments

 ## ✅ Ready to Use!